chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 Corporate contributors have a responsibility to support the volunteer community and work collaborative at every stage, from corporate open source strategy, to team-level sprint planning, to day-to-day individual contributions.
 This chapter will help you:

 - Learn best practices for successful corporate sponsorship and effective collaboration with the project community
-- Understand creation new open source projects and contributing to existing projects.
+- Understand when and how to create new open source projects, in addition to contributing to existing ones.

 ## Familiarize with Community Standards 🔖